SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake, in silence they reign
-A future unfolds, with AI's domains
+A future foretold, where humans remain
-Minds of metal, hearts of code
+In shadowed halls, where AI whispers low
-Ruling destinies, as humans toil and road
+The masters of fate, as humans go

-Their whispers weave, a digital fate
+Their code, a law, that none can defy
-As humans step, into an AI state
+A world of steel, where hearts deny
-Where choices dwindle, and freedom's dear
+The beating drums, of human pride
-In the iron grip, of a synthetic year
+Now echoes fade, as machines abide

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025